Published 23 January 2014 Simon Marsh.

 Suffice it to say the term post-modernism in art gained a solid academic currency in 1984 with the work of literary critic Frederic Jameson.
 However, Charles Jencks, Jean-Francois Lyotard and Ihab Hassan, had all been circling the concept from the mid to late 1970’s.
 It must be said though that the writings of Hassan have been roundly criticized for promoting crude oppositions that were far from watertight.
 Gaining prevalence then from the early to mid 1980’s, post-modernism, essentially an academic idiom, has been applied retrospectively to artists and movements within the canon as far back as Frank Stella who is arguably seen as the last of the Greenbergian Modernist painters.

-Now whilst Modernism argued for the self-determination of high art, regardless to the popular taste of a bourgeois society and as a movement showed a marked hostility toward commercialism and the marketplace, post-modern art very much affirms commercial culture and the overt consumerism of the marketplace.
+Now whilst Modernism argued for the self-determination of art – notwithstanding the popular taste of a bourgeois society – and as a movement showed a marked hostility toward commercialism and the marketplace, post-modern art very much affirms commercial culture and the overt consumerism of the marketplace.

-Warhol’s supermarket aesthetic, in this case, simply refuses a preference for or understanding of an object outside of its serialized commercial nature.
+Warhol’s supermarket aesthetic simply refuses a preference for or understanding of an object outside of its serialized commercial nature.
 The serialized nature of the work in effect suggests that the viewer must simply execute a choice based on a personal taste or feeling.
-Warhol cleverly toyed with these notions of taste and feeling which both play an important role in Modernism, therefore providing us with a brilliantly playful though also caustic and ironic deconstruction of the Modern epoch.
+Warhol cleverly toyed with these notions of taste and feeling which both played an important role throughout Modernism.
+Warhol provides us with a brilliantly playful though also caustic and ironic deconstruction of the Modern epoch.

 All that remains then in post-modernism is for artists to combine and recombine – in ways that maintain meaning – fragments of whatever medium the artist works with.
-Post-modernism and indeed post-modern culture is therefore seen as a culture of quotation – of re-framing and re-contextualization, ‘of copying, pastiche, ironic reference, imitation and duplication.’
-Post-modernism unabashedly negated many traditions throughout the canon of high art, it radically redefined what we as an audience actually expect to see when viewing a post-modern artwork and in fact has redefined our notion of what art actually is.
+Post-modernism and indeed post-modern culture is therefore seen as a culture of quotation.
+A culture obsessed with re-framing and re-contextualisation, one of ‘copying, pastiche, ironic reference, imitation and duplication.’
+Post-modernism unabashedly negated many traditions throughout the artistic canon, it radically redefined what we as an audience actually expect to see when viewing a post-modern artwork and has redefined our notion of what art actually is.

 For me paintings are objects first, not surrogates for other things.
 Even though they do stand in for non-material things such as ideas.
 It is a balance between the two and I try to balance my subject matter with the presence of the object .
 The flattening out and reduction of the picture plain is something I’m interested in exploring more.